AzzyAsad/todo-app/README.md

    dotnet run --launch-profile https
    ```

-### Change the working directory to react UI Project
+### Open a new terminal on same folder and then change the working directory to react UI Project
    ```bash
    cd todo-app\TodoApp.UI\todo-app
    ```